conradakunga/Blog/_posts/2025-03-16-changing-the-port-of-an-aspnet-web-application-or-api.md

 }
 ```

 To specify the ports to use, add the setting `Urls`, specifying the **protocol and ports you want to use as semicolon delimited strings**.
+Note the **plural**.
+Even if you are providing only one, you still say `Urls`.

 ```json
 {